redbell-eng/redbellsecurity.github.io/content/_index.md

 how_it_works:
   enable: true
   block:
-  - subtitle: "Tech Consultants Who Care"
+  - subtitle: "Security Professionals With a Passion"
-    title: "Working WITH You To Achieve Your Technology Goals"
+    title: "Working With You To Achieve Your Security Goals"
-    description: "We collaborate and cooperate with you along every step of your journey with us to not only implement an exceptional solution, but to also take the time to train and communicate that solution.
+    description: "We collaborate and cooperate with you to determine the best security solutions for your organization, and to also take the time to train and communicate those solutions to technical teams and business leaders alike.
 Who says tech pros can't talk?"
     image: "images/features-01.png"

   - subtitle: "Professional Quality For A Reasonable Price"